 Pupils will learn how to select and use materials and components appropriate to a specific task and understand how functionality, availability and cost can all affect the selection of materials and components.
 They will develop an understanding of how tolerances are used to ensure accuracy when making a product and understand how a range of materials are formed to designated tolerances.
-They will develop an understanding of why tolerances are applied during making activities and how additional material may be required or removed by a cutting method, pupils will learn how effective design planning can minimise waste and learn how to be aware of how design adaptations and use of tessellation can save time and materials.
+They will develop an understanding of why tolerances are applied during making activities and how additional material may be required or removed by a cutting method. pupils will learn how effective design planning can minimise waste and learn how to be aware of how design adaptations and use of tessellation can save time and materials.
 They will learn the value of using measurement and marking out to create an accurate prototype and understand the use of datum points and coordinates.
-They will be able to recognise and characterise the appropriate tools and methods to mark out a range of materials to create prototypes and how to select and use specialist tools, equipment, techniques and processes and be aware of relevant health and safety issues when using specialist tools, equipment, techniques and processes to protect themselves and others from harm.
+They will be able to recognise and characterise the appropriate tools, equipment, techniques and processes and be aware of relevant health and safety issues when using specialist tools, equipment, techniques and processes to protect themselves and others from harm.
 They will know and understand that surface treatments and finishes are applied for functional and aesthetic purposes and know how to prepare different surfaces for treatments and finishes.

-DESIGN AND TECHNOLOGY:
+DESIGN AND TECHNOLOGY: ENGINEERING DESIGN

-ENGINEERING DESIGN